TheArchitect2000/zk-IoT-Verifiable-Computing/embeddedZKP-ARM/README.md

 # 🌐 Step 4: Browsing the Commitment and Verifying the Proofs
 To verify the execution of the program, you have two options:
 #### **Local Verification**: Use the locally available `verifier` tool.
+- For this demo, you can use `wizardry.sh` script and choose option _3_ to verify the proof.
 ```
 ./wizardry.sh
 ```